What Happens To The VAWA Abuser?

 How does VAWA Protect the Victim?

 VAWA offers protection to victims in several ways.
-First, it lets victims apply for legal status in the United States without needing the abuser to help them.
-This is huge because it means the victim can seek safety and independence without fear.
+First, it lets victims apply for legal status in the United States without needing the the abuser to participate at all .
+This is extremely important to understand because it means the victim can seek safety and independence in a completely confidential process.
 VAWA also helps victims get connected with services like counseling and legal help, so they’re not alone.

 What Happens to the Abuser in VAWA Cases?